willhbr/willhbr.github.io/_posts/2025/2025-06-08-using-ruby-in-shell-pipelines.md

 tags: tools
 ---

-Like most normal people I have spent a normal amount of time learning how to use `grep`, `cut` `sed` and friends (but not AWK) to manipulate the output of a shell command.
+Like most normal people I have spent a normal amount of time learning how to use `grep`, `cut`, `sed` and friends (but not `awk`) to manipulate the output of a shell command.
 Usually this is something like parsing sections of an error message so I can find at all the things that are failing and go about fixing them.

 At some point a few weeks ago I hit a limit.
 I think I wanted to get the names of classes defined in a set of files—or something like that—so I had to extract the classname from a line like `class AbstractFactoryImpl implements FactoryFactory {`.
 Usually I would have done this with `sed` but with all the backslashes and forward slashes it's a right pain.
 You can do it with `grep` but I think you need to enable extended regex support.
 I thought "if this was Ruby it would be so easy" and then I realised it _could_ be Ruby.
 I have the power to make that happen!